Main Page

 SetSkipSpeech (int new_mode)

-Changes whether the player can skip speech text by clicking the mouse.
-This option is initially set in a checkbox in the Main tab of RoomEdit, but this function allows you to change it at run-time.
+This option is initially set in a checkbox in the Main tab of RoomEdit, but

 The value of NEW_MODE means the following: